The TILC conference is paused for 2026.

 About TILC

 The Innovative Library Classroom (TILC) is a day-long conference dedicated to the exploration of innovative practices related to teaching and learning in libraries.
 TILC is an experience that grew out of the regional LEO (Libraries Exchange Observation) project.
 LEO was originally created by instruction librarians from three southwest Virginia institutions: Radford University, Hollins University, and Virginia Tech.
 The goal of the group was to promote cross-institutional peer-observation, and now includes group meetings and workshops that take place each semester.
 LEO also includes participants from Roanoke College, Virginia Western Community College, and New River Community College.
 The first TILC conference was held in May 2014 at Radford University.
 Radford University hosted TILC from 2014-2018.
 In 2019, TILC moved to William & Mary where it has been hosted ever since.
-The 2025 conference will be held on June 5-6 at William & Mary in Williamsburg, VA.
+The 2025 conference was held on June 5-6 at William & Mary in Williamsburg, VA.

 LAND ACKNOWLEDGMENT